ehildenb/homod/homod.md

 theories, it creates a new sort that represents functions `[X -> Y]`.
 `FUNCTION{X,Y}` also defines the `__` operator for function application.
 By defining the `__` operator in this way, we are able to rely on Maude's sort checker to rule out ill-formed simply-typed functional terms.
+We also define the `_$_` operator in this module, which is based off Haskell's function of the same name, and is used in order to avoid parentheses.

 The other modules are specified mostly for the user's convenience.
 The `FUNCTION-ID` module gives the identity function on `X`.
 The `FUNCTION-COMP`